Jean-Delfino/Simple-Reuse/README.md

 ### CameraController

 The CameraController is my most used script, not because it’s fantastic, or is the most well written code, it’s simple because I don’t need to use Camera.main, and it has several functions to me.
-It follow the rule of encapsulating native code into your own, so if Unity changes the way it uses Camera.main I need to change CameraController.
+It follows the rule of encapsulating native code into your own, so if Unity changes the way it uses Camera.main I need to change CameraController.

 ### DragMoveCamera